Cyphrme/CozeX/proposal/serialization_truncation_checksum_seed_self_describing.md

 # Proposal: Checksums and Truncatable Thumbprints

+CRITICAL POINT: **There must be preexisting trust somewhere in the stack.** For Coze's integrity checking to be useful, key trust must be preestablished or the transport must be secure.
+Otherwise, an attacker can just change `cad`, `sig` or other parts of `pay`.
+Designers need to keep this fact at the front of mind while thinking about this issue; checksums are only secure with this trust assumption.

 Before considering checksums, consider using `sig` as an integrity check via cryptographic verification.
 This precludes most utility of secondary checksums.